chrisstaite/lameenc/README.md

 -----

 To use the library you need to have raw PCM data in 16-bit interleaved format.
-The only options for this encoder are mono or stereo, i.e. 1 or 2 channels.
-Currently the only supported sample rate is 44100.
+Among the options for this encoder is mono or stereo, i.e. 1 or 2 channels.
+You can set the sample rate of input PCM data.

 Usage is fairly simple in Python: